 from a Tech Community account or sign up for a free account).

-Note: webMethods Service Designer requires Zulu Java 11.
-Archive files with and without Zulu Java are provided on the portal.
-If you want to use an archive without the JDK, ensure the JAVA_HOME variable is set to the Zulu JDK 11 location before you proceed.
+Note: Archive files, both with and without Zulu Java, are available on the portal.
+If you want to use an archive without the JDK, make sure to set the JAVA_HOME variable to the location of Zulu JDK 17 or JDK 11, depending on your Service Designer version, before proceeding.

-To install webMethods Service Designer 10.15 in supported platforms, follow these steps:
+To install webMethods Service Designer on supported platforms, follow these steps:

 - Extract the downloaded Service Designer archive to a directory that does not include spaces in the name.